jackytsuiaa/port-mapping-planner/README.md

 It identifies the interface details of the legacy Cisco devices in thousands of retail stores in order to migrate to Juniper Networks.

 This project basically is developed for the following functions
-* Crawling from a seed switch in each store to get a full switch inventory
+* Crawl from a seed switch in each store to get a full switch inventory
 * Get interface list with vlan convertion from Cisco to Juniper
-* Identyfy the neighbour devices for specific ports
+* Identify the neighbour devices for specific ports
 * Perfrom sanity check for particular port configuration
 * Distinguish primary and secondary IP address on the ports
 * Provide DHCP reservation information